codegamc/hollywood/README.md

 # "Hollywood" By Michael Codega

  Hollywood is a simple lisp interpreter written in go.
 It is currently only functional as a REPL.
 Its name comes from the "Actor Model" of concurrency, which hollywood is loosely trying to implement.
 The Actor Model is based on a 1978 paper by Tony Hoare, where he described "Communicating Sequential Processes".
-Hollywood does not implement a communication method between the "Actors" or coroutines.
+Hollywood does not implement a communication method between the "Actors" or coroutines (yet).

 Hollywood has 9 reserved words.
 These words are
 * `var`, used for defining variables in the environment.